mjaddis/rdss-message-api-specification/messages/vocabulary/read/README.md

 ## Scenarios

-- Sent by subscribers when all existing Vocabularies are required.
+- Sent by subscribers when all Terms are for a given Vocabulary are required.

 ## Request